This orange raisin challah is soft, fragrant, and slightly-sweet. It makes a lovely sandwich bread or base for French toast.

 - 2 eggs, separated whites reserved for egg wash

-- 2 tbsp canola, safflower, or other neutral-flavored vegetable oil
+- 2 tablespoons canola, safflower, or other neutral-flavored vegetable oil

 - ½ cup raisins

-- In a mixer bowl, combine flour, sugar, zests, yeast, and salt.4 cups (500g) unbleached bread flour, 2 tbsp granulated sugar, zests of 1 orange and 1/2 lemon, 1 1/2 tsp instant yeast, 1 tsp salt
+- In a mixer bowl, combine flour, sugar, zests, yeast, and salt.4 cups (500 grams) unbleached bread flour, 2 tablespoons granulated sugar, zests of 1 orange and ½ lemon, 1½ teaspoons instant yeast, 1 teaspoon salt

 - Measure out water in a large-ish (2 cup is ideal) measuring cup.
-Add eggs and oil, and whisk lightly.3/4 cup (177g) lukewarm water, 2 eggs, whole, 2 eggs, separated, 2 tbsp canola, safflower, or other neutral-flavored vegetable oil
+Add eggs, egg yolks, and oil, and whisk lightly.¾ cup (177 grams) lukewarm water, 2 eggs, whole, 2 eggs, separated, 2 tablespoons canola, safflower, or other neutral-flavored vegetable oil

 - Add the wet ingredients to the mixing bowl, and mix on low speed using the paddle attachment until combined.